pkdone/practical-mongodb-aggregations-book/src/examples/simple-examples/filtered-top-subset.md

 ## Scenario

-You want to query a collection of people to find those born in 1970 or later, sorted by the youngest person first and limited to only the two youngest people.
+You want to query a collection of people to find the three youngest people who have a job in engineering, sorted by the youngest person first.

 This example is the only one in the book that you can also achieve entirely using MQL and serves as a helpful comparison between MQL and Aggregation Pipelines.